Using liteAPI webhooks

 Introduction

-liteAPI webhooks let your application react to booking activity as it happens — without polling, scheduled jobs, or manual reconciliation.
+liteAPI webhooks let your application react to hotel and flight booking activity as it happens — without polling, scheduled jobs, or manual reconciliation.

-Instead of repeatedly querying the API to check whether something changed, you can subscribe to specific events (like a prebook, confirmed booking, cancellation, or amendment) and receive a real-time HTTP request whenever that event occurs.
+Instead of repeatedly querying the API to check whether something changed, you can subscribe to specific events (like a prebook, confirmed booking, cancellation, amendment, or flight booking state changes) and receive a real-time HTTP request whenever that event occurs.

 This makes webhooks ideal for: